FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/discography/tribute-songs/2009-06-01-jimmy-scott-a-songwriters-notebook.md

 permalink: /discography/tribute-songs/:name
 ---

-Track 9 - Lena is the song that is a wonderful Tribute to Lena Zavaroni.
+Track 9 is obviously the tribute to Lena Zavaroni.

 <figure class="fig1">
 <h3 id="youtube"><a href="#youtube">YouTube</a></h3>